Amitred11/Amitred11/README.md

 - 💻 Web & Mobile Development
 - 📜 Historical and Genealogical Research
 - 🔐 Basics of ...
-- 🚨 Racism and Transphobia Awareness
+- 🚨 Racism and Transphobia
 - 🔌 ESP32 and Arduino Projects
 - 🔗 API Development & Integration